NiklasBack/playwright-xray-testimporter/.github/PULL_REQUEST_TEMPLATE.md

 # How Has This Been Tested?

-Please describe the tests that you ran apart from biome to verify your changes.
+Please describe the tests that you ran apart from `npx biome check` and `npm run test` to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

 - [ ] npx biome check
 - [ ] npm run test